simplex-chat/simplexmq/rfcs/2022-06-11-private-groups.md

 However an explicit rejection message provides a speed up to the inevitable failure to add the contact.

 If the Propose recipient wants to add the contact to the group they:
-  1. Generate a token.
+  1. Generate a symmetric encryption key
+  1. Split the encryption key into shares for each member (including itself)
-  1. Store the invitation identifier, proposer's token, and their token.
+  1. Store the invitation identifier, the key, and all shares
-  1. The Leader: Rebroadcasts the Propose message to all Approvers.
-  1. Approvers: Send an Invite message to the invitee that includes the invitation identifier, their token, and the count of current members.
+  1. Send the corresponding share to all other members (using the ack flag to specify if they would like a share in response)

 The choice to accept or reject and the generated token should be locally committed before sending messages so conflicting messages are not sent.

+Since we want the encryption key only to be recoverable by _all_ shares, XOR based secret splitting is sufficient (vs something like Shamir Secret Sharing, which can more efficiently handle k of n schemes).

+#### Acceptors Invite (phase 4)

+Upon receipt of all shares Acceptors send invites to their perceived invitee.
+This step is much like setting up a new contact, where a new queue is created specifically for receiving messages from this new member and the current direct connection is used as the out-of-band channel.
+However, in this case the queue details are encrypted, so the invitee can only connect to the queue if they have all secret shares.

+The acceptor must:
+  1. Create a new queue with the SimpleX server
+  1. Send the perceived invitee an Invite message with the following:
+    1. The invitation identifier
+    1. The HMAC of each share expected
+    1. The HMAC of the encryption key
+    1. The encrypted queue data
+    1. The encrypted mapping of hashed shares members who received them (identified by the invitation identifier they joined under)

+Encryption must be authenticated with associated data (AEAD) to prevent tampering.
+The encryption key hash and the invitation id should be covered by the authentication.
+TODO: Hash of the queue too, for message commitment?

-#### Invitee
+#### Invitee (phase 5)

 The invitee collects all Invite messages.
-While they cannot predict who they are waiting for, each invite includes the number of members in the group.
+While they cannot predict _who_ they are waiting for, each Invite message includes a HMAC of all other secret shares expected, so they know how many invitations to expect.
-Upon receipt of Invites from that number that all have the same invitation identifier, the proposer now knows the full membership of the group and the user should be prompted as to whether or not to accept membership.
+Upon receipt of Invites from that number that all have the same invitation identifier, the invitee can check their validity against the hashes received.
+If valid, the Invitee now knows the full membership of the group and the user should be prompted as to whether or not to accept membership.
 If they decline, it is sufficient to ignore the messages, but more efficient to send a message as such.

-To accept, the invitee responds to all contacts with an Accept message that includes the invitation identifier and all tokens.
+To accept, the invitee should:
+  1. Reconstruct all symmetric encryption keys
+  1. Decrypt all payloads (checking associated authenticated data)
+  1. Double check that all member identifiers are consistent from each members Invite message
+  1. Locally commit all details of the group and that they have joined
+  1. Send confirmation that they are the intended recipient of each queue for each user (in the typical way)

-In the case of contact confusion between members, it is impossible for anyone outside of the group to send an Accept message as they never collect the correct number of tokens.
+In the case of contact confusion between members, it is impossible for anyone outside of the group to use ever claim the queue, as they will never receive all secret shares required to decrypt the queue invitation details.

-#### Approvers (phase 2)
+#### Approvers Establish and Inform Leader (phase 6)

-Once a member has an Accept message from the invitee, they begin syncing their tokens with other members via a SyncToken message.
-A SyncToken message can both send a token and ack receipt of a token from another member, based on the `ack` flag within the message.

-Once a member has all other members' tokens, assuming they all match the Accept message, then the member knows that all parties have agreed to extend membership.

-The member locally commits this result sends a Welcome message to share the group-specific ids of each member.
-These are the original invitation ids for this member (or none if the member is the Leader).
-These ids are still used for kicking members (and the Leader can't be).
-Each member sends a message that includes a mapping of tokens to ids, which the Invitee can use to infer the correct id per member.

-Once the Invitee receives a Welcome message from each member (ensuring that all members provide the same token-to-id mapping), they then begin to setup new connections with each member specific to each group.
+Once the invitee has confirmed receipt of the queue invitation, the approver secures the queue for them.
+The approver establishes a new queue in a typical fashion, using the previous as the out-of-band channel (this new queue is preferred to the direction connection, as it is _at least_ if not more as secure).

 Each Approver notifies the Leader that they have established a connection with the invitee.
 This both lets the Leader know that it need not continue to send reminder Propose messages, and it ensures that the Approver does not get kicked in a cancellation (see below).